DevOps-Represent/DevOpsTesting101/8-2-SSH-from-Windows.md

 Please enable ssh on your machine: https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/

-If successful, you will see this in your command line:
+If the above is successful, you will see this in your command line:

 ## Lower versions of windows